lgommans/Caseline/README.md

 need to adjust (e.g. the case's from and until time which limits zooming and stuff).

 Api.php is a really dumb thing that actually just calls functions.php.
-This makes functions.php a bit specialized and little reusable, but that's the way it currently is.
 Functions.php also opens the database.

-ControlDB.php can be used from the command line and is also called by webmanipulator in some hacky way.
+ControlDB.php can be used from the command line and is also called by webmanipulator.
 It contains the csv parser.

 Finally webmanipulator.php is the web interface for database manipulation.
-It does some log parsing to create parsed.csv but otherwise contains little logic.
+It does some log parsing to create parsed.csv but contains little logic.